sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 To fixup some code, try:

 1. Write something you'd like Cody to do in-line in your file
-2. Highlight this code, then click the recipe `Fixup code`.
+2. Highlight this code plus any related code you'd like changed, then click the recipe `Fixup code`.
 Alternatively, right click -> `Ask Cody` -> `Fixup`
 3. Cody will work directly in your file

 For example:

-- "Change these links to be in a "more links" dropdown"
 - "Add a link here to the admin settings page"
+- "Add boilerplate code for a Java loop here"
+- "Factor out any common helper functions"
+- "Convert this code to a react functional component"

 ### Write docstrings